-Common term Meaning we, us, our Medical Life Assurance Society Limited (MAS). you, your The policy owner or owners named in your schedule. insured person, they, them, their The person insured by your policy. cover The type of insurance cover you have selected under your policy.
+Meaning Medical Life Assurance Society Limited (MAS).
+The policy owner or owners named in your schedule.
+The person insured by your policy.
+The type of insurance cover you have selected under your policy.
 Your policy offers four different insurance covers.
-You may have selected one, some, or all four of these covers. benefit The entitlement you have under your selected insurance cover. optional benefit An additional benefit you can select under your insurance cover.
-You will pay an additional premium for an optional benefit. start date The date your cover starts, as shown in your schedule.
-Any variation to your policy (including increases or decreases to your benefits) will also have a start date. schedule The latest statement of the cover provided by your policy, which confirms your individual policy details and those of the insured person, effective from the start date and whenever a change is made to your policy. sum insured The maximum amount you will be paid, as shown in your schedule, for each type of insurance cover you have selected (and as adjusted by agreement between you and us).
+You may have selected one, some, or all four of these covers.
+The entitlement you have under your selected insurance cover.
+An additional benefit you can select under your insurance cover.
+You will pay an additional premium for an optional benefit.
+The date your cover starts, as shown in your schedule.
+Any variation to your policy (including increases or decreases to your benefits) will also have a start date.
+The latest statement of the cover provided by your policy, which confirms your individual policy details and those of the insured person, effective from the start date and whenever a change is made to your policy.
+The maximum amount you will be paid, as shown in your schedule, for each type of insurance cover you have selected (and as adjusted by agreement between you and us).